putztzu/testweb/index.md

 From your console, if it is not already at ~/github/ or a similar location according to your own organizational senses...

-Enter the following into your console which is the command to "git clone youruri" .<br />
+Enter the following into your console which is the command to "git clone _youruri_" .<br />
 ``` git clone [paste] ``` followed by "enter"